ibm-cloud-docs/CDN/about.md

 ## Architectural Diagram

-The folllowing diagram offers a schematic overview of the three-tier architecture of IBM Cloud CDN.
+The following diagram offers a schematic overview of the three-tier architecture of IBM Cloud CDN.

 ![Architectural diagram](images/3-tier-architecture.png)